andechen/EC440/2. Threading Library/README.md

     }

 Additionally, see the given *tests/busy_threads.c*.
 It is an <ins>incomplete test case</ins> (it may still pass when your code is broken).
 See its comments for suggested improvements.

+### <ins>Some Hints:</ins>

+1. You will probably need to use a data structure that can store information about the state of the thread (its set of registers), its stack (e.g., a pointer to the thread's stack area), and status of the thread (whether it is running, ready to run, or has exited).
+This data structure is often referred to as a *thread control block* (TCB).
+This is the same concept as Process Control Blocks (PCB), used to manage multiple processes.
+As you may need to accommodate multiple threads at the same time (you can assume a maximum of 128 threads can be created), the thread control blocks should be stored in a list or a table (array).

+2. You should create a helper function that initializes your thread subsystem when the application calls *pthread_create()* for the first time.
+Before the call to the helper function, there is only one thread running (the main program).

+3. Be sure to *#include <pthread.h>* in your program.
+That header provides declarations for the functions you are required to define.
+That is the header our tests will compile against.

+4. The process of picking another thread is called scheduling.
+You may cycle through the available threads in a round robin fashion, giving an equal, fair share to each thread.

+5. In order to switch between threads, the currently executing thread needs to call the *setjmp()* library function. *setjmp* will save the current state of the thread into a *jmp_buf* structure.
+Then your thread subsystem can pick another thread, use *longjump()* function along with saved *jmp_buf* to restore to a previously saved state and resume the execution of the new thread.
+    * Think about how often you want the thread of a program to call *setjump* (and thus, give up control of the CPU).
+Application developers will not do it for you.
+To solve this issue, you should employ signals and alarms.
+We can use the *ualarm* or the *setitimer* function to set up a periodic timer that sends a *SIGALRM* signal every X milliseconds (assume that X=50ms for this project).
+Whenever the alarm goes off, the operating system will invoke the signal handler for *SIGALRM*.
+So, you can install your own custom signal handler that performs the scheduling (switching between threads) for you.
+To install this signal handler, you should use *sigaction* with the *SA_NODEFER* flag.
+Otherwise (e.g., when using the deprecated *signal* function), alarms are automatically blocked while you are running the signal handler.

+    * We **require** that your thread system supports thread preemption and switches between multiple threads that are ready.
+It is **not okay** to run each individual thread to completion before giving the next one a chance to execute.

+    * To create a new thread, the system has to properly initialize the TCB for the new
+    thread: create a new thread ID, allocate a new stack (*malloc* can come in handy) of 32,767 byte size and initialize the thread's state so that it “resumes” execution from the start function that is given as argument to the *pthread_create* function.
+For this, we could use *setjmp* to save the state of the current thread in a *jmp_buf*, and then, modify this *jmp_buf* in two important ways.
+First, we want to change the program counter (the RIP) to point to the *start_thunk* function we provide in *ec440threads.h*.
+Second, we want the stack pointer (the RSP) to point to the top of our newly allocated stack. *start_thunk* is a helper function that moves the value stored in R13 to RDI (why? remember the AMD64 calling convention) and then jumps to whatever address is stored in R12.
+Hence, for *start_thunk* to work we should store the value of _*arg_ in R13 and the address of *start_func* in R12 (note that both R12 and R13 are members of *jmp_buf*)

+    * To modify the *jmp_buf* directly, we have to first understand that it is a very operating system and processor family-specific data structure that is typically not modified directly. libc defines the following constants as the eight integer elements of this structure:

+            #define JB_RBX 0
+            #define JB_RBP 1
+            #define JB_R12 2
+            #define JB_R13 3
+            #define JB_R14 4
+            #define JB_R15 5
+            #define JB_RSP 6
+            #define JB_PC 7